The leap is the best view located just a mile outside of town on Lover’s Leap Road.

 One of the museum’s highlights is the collection of vintage photographs, which offer a glimpse into daily life in Leechburg over the past century.
 There are also exhibits dedicated to the town’s history as a center of industry, with displays of local factories and the people who worked in them.

 For those interested in military history, the museum has a collection of artifacts and memorabilia from the various wars in which local residents have served.
-There are also displays on the town’s role in the Underground Railroad and on the Native American tribes that once lived in the area.
+It also displays the town’s role in the Underground Railroad and the Native American tribes that once lived in the area.

 Overall, I highly recommend visiting the Leechburg Museum for anyone interested in local history.
 The exhibits are well-curated and informative, and the staff is friendly and knowledgeable.
 It’s a great way to learn more about this fascinating corner of Pennsylvania.

-The Museum is open Wednesdays and Saturdays, Noon to 3PM.
+The Museum is open Wednesdays and Saturdays from noon to 3PM.
 It is closed in January and February.
-Located at 118 First Street.
+It is located at 118 First Street.

 Official Website for the Leechburg Museum